-We are grateful to Fabian Wirth for pointing us to the work of Fisher and Fuller [27].
+We are grateful to Fabian Wirth for pointing us to the work of Fisher and Fuller [29], and to Patrick Forré for stimulating discussions.
 Stephan Bongers was supported by NWO, the Netherlands Organization for Scientific Research (VIDI grant 639.072.410).
 Tineke Blom and Joris Mooij were supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement 639466).